Treatment of Headache

 Half of the patients responded to the first session, 11% to the second, and 10% to the third.
 This is why it is recommended not to reject the treatment until has been tried on two occasions.
 On the other hand, the effect expires at three months; therefore, the treatment is repeated at this interval.
 It is possible that the response to the usual dose of 155 units is insufficient and it is decided to increase the dose to 195 units.

-Nerve block.
-Anaesthetic blocks are a therapeutic option for the management of different headaches, either in isolated form or combined with other treatments.
-The local anaesthetics act by reversibly inhibiting the production and the conduction of the stimulus of any type of excitable membrane, especially in nerve tissue.
-In clinical practice, the most widespread technique is the blocking of the nervous occipitalis major (NOM) or greater occipital nerve.
+• Nerve blocks.
+Anaesthetic blocks constitute a therapeutic resource for the management of various headaches, either alone or in combination with other treatments.
+Local anaesthetics act by reversibly inhibiting the production and conduction of the stimulus of any type of excitable membrane, especially in nervous tissue.
+In clinical practice, the most widely used technique is the greater occipital nerve (GON) block.

-There is increasing scientific evidence supporting the modulating role of the occipital nerves on the afferent nociceptors transported by the trigeminal nerve.
-On blocking the arrival of nociceptive impulses by the first cervical nerves, the anaesthetic block can act on this trigeminal-cervical complex by also inhibiting the transmission of the trigeminal afferents.
+There is increasing scientific evidence supporting the modulatory role of the occipital nerves on the nociceptive afferents conveyed by the trigeminal nerve.
+By blocking the arrival of nociceptive impulses through the first cervical nerves, the anaesthetic block (AB) can act on this trigeminal-cervical complex, also inhibiting the transmission of trigeminal afferents.

-They are used in migraine, in trigeminal-autonomic cephalalgia, cervicogenic headache, as well as in post-traumatic headache and in different neuralgias: occipital nerves (Arnold neuralgia), supra-orbital, supratrochlear, lagrimal, infratrochlear, infraorbital, external nasal, and auriculotemporal nerve.
+They are used in migraine, trigeminal-autonomic headaches, cervicogenic headaches, post-traumatic headaches and in various neuralgias: occipital nerves (Arnold's neuralgia), supraorbital, supratrochlear, lacrimal, infratrochlear, infraorbital, external nasal and auriculotemporal nerves.

 Substantiated information by: